You need to log in or sign up before continuing.

 More Ideas for Talking to Your Doctor

-Planning your conversation with your doctor will help you communicate more effectively and get more out of your appointments.
+Planning your conversation with your dermatology provider will help you communicate more effectively and get more out of your appointments.
 You’ll also be better prepared to raise questions and concerns.
 Here are some additional tips for having a meaningful and productive conversation with your doctor:

 • Be open and honest with your doctor.